National & International network

 Arizona State U

-Jane Maienschein’s team at Arizona State University specializes in the history and philosophy of biology (especially embryology, genetics, and cell biology) and the way biology, bioethics, and bio-policy play out in society.
+The Center for Biology and Society at the Arizona State University promotes research, education, and engagement related to study of the life sciences and their interconnections with society.
+The team around the center's director Jane Maienschein specializes in the history and philosophy of biology (especially embryology, genetics, and cell biology) and the way biology, bioethics, and bio-policy play out in society.

 The History and Philosophy of Science Project (McDonnell initiative) at the Marine Biological Laboratory in Woods Hole, Massachusetts, facilitates collaborations between history and philosophy of science (HPS) researchers and life scientists with the aim of transforming the research of both fields through interactions and the co-production of knowledge.
 This initiative funds the creation of working groups, workshops, and McDonnell-funded Fellows.
 Kate MacCord is Program Administrator for the History and Philosophy of Science Project and McDonnell Foundation Fellow.
 MBL Fellow Jane Maienschein and MBL Research Director David Mark Welch serve as PIs on the project.